Can I Use Windex to Clean Solar Panels?

 - Efficiency loss of 5–15% is common after 2–3 years of tap-water cleaning

-Hard water areas (much of regional NSW, SA, WA, and QLD) have higher mineral concentrations and see this problem faster.
+Hard water areas (much of regional NSW, SA, WA, and QLD) have higher mineral concentrations.
+They see this problem faster.

 The only safe cleaning medium for solar panels: